-There’s no denying that inflation has a far reach.
-Whether it’s at the grocery store or gas pump, you’ve surely noticed costs rising at a rapid rate.
-While it’s easy to anticipate these extra expenses when it comes to your personal budget, or even costs related to the running of your association, one impact inflation can have on your HOA may be harder to immediately recognize—how it affects your association’s reserve study.
+Reserve studies are designed to reflect current market conditions and the actual lifespan of community assets, like pools or gates.
+Your HOA reserve study may be out of date if it hasn’t been updated within the past 2-5 years.
+Whether at the grocery store or gas pump, you’ve likely noticed costs rising over the past few years, and the same is true for construction and maintenance costs.
+While it’s easy to anticipate these extra expenses when it comes to your personal budget, or even costs related to the running of your association, one impact of inflation on your HOA that may be harder to immediately recognize is how it affects your association’s reserve study.

 Reserve Study and What It Is